ryajasmindonelo/CSC120-A6/reflection.md

 Use this file to record your reflection on this assignment.

 - What are your initial impressions of how `Inheritance` affects your programming?
+I perceived inheritance as very important in coding, especially in OOP because it helps us code programs more clearly and more organized.
+We do not have to rewrite parts of the program unless these are needed to be modified.
 - What worked, what didn't, what advice would you give someone taking this course in the future?
+I did not have a hard time doing this assignment because I read through the README file very carefully.
+I also looked back on lecture notes to recall the main ideas about Inheritance.
+I would say these really helped me a lot throughout coding this assignment so these will be my advices to the students taking this class: Read carefully the instructions and look back on lecture notes.